cr0sis/yeetlight/README.md

 # yeetlight
 A python GUI script to control Yeelight (xiaomi) smartbulbs

 This is a very early draft with just 4 options, which I use the most.
-Development ongoing.
+See todo.txt for more information.

 ## Setup